avinashyadav16/JavaScript.info/06_Hoisting.md

 - Not defined: We have not initialised the value for variable anywhere in the entire code and in memory space.
 - Undefined: It is a placeholder that is assigned to a variable by the Javascript Engine until the variable is assigned with some other value.

+---

-**Hoisting** is a concept which enables us to extract values of variables and functions even before initialising/assigning value without getting _error_
+**`Hoisting`** is a concept which enables us to extract values of variables and functions even before initialising/assigning value without getting _error_

+---

 <br>